UDOOboard/Bolt-Docs/docs/07_Hardware_Usage/02_GPIOs.md

 **UDOO BOLT** features a total of **36** GPIOs available on the external Pinout connectors.

-* **16** GPIOs are available in the external Pinout columns manageable from the main Intel&reg; Braswell processor of the UDOO X86.
+* **16** GPIOs are available in the external Pinout columns manageable from the main Intel&reg; Braswell processor of the UDOO BOLT.
 These Pins are *1.8V only compliant*.
 * **20** GPIOs are available in the internal Arduino Pinout columns manageable from the Intel&reg; Curie&trade; processor of the Arduino 101 embedded.
 These Pins are *3.3V compliant and 5V tollerant*.

 Select the tab accordingly to which Processing Unit you want use to manage the related GPIOs.